 That the Father House (v.
 John 14) is a special place may be clear from the fact that it is the Father of the Lord we are talking about.
-Many christians will not enter the millennial kingdom, as their righteousness does not surpass that of the Pharisees and that is one of the conditions "For I say unto you, That except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no case enter into the kingdom of heaven" (Mat.
+Many Christians will not enter the millennial kingdom, as their righteousness does not surpass that of the Pharisees and that is one of the conditions "For I say unto you, That except your righteousness shall exceed the righteousness of the scribes and Pharisees, ye shall in no case enter into the kingdom of heaven" (Mat.
 5. 20).
 About such people the apostle Paul says that 'they are saved as through fire'.
 Their works will be found wanting as they will prove to be just 'hay and stubble' before the judgment seat of Christ.
 But we can be sure of a place in the House of 'My' Father!
 The black sheep in the family still belongs to the family!
 Now, one bible expositor, H.L.
-Heijkoop, was so enamoured by that, that he claimed that the Father House is an uncreated place.
+Heijkoop, was so enamored by that, that he claimed that the Father House is an uncreated place.
 A handful of people still believe in this idea and even fewer make it a point of tradition, so much so that if you deny it, you are accused of philosophizing (cf. Col. 2.
 8).

 The opponents, vainly, attempted to explain that God is all-sufficient having no need (necessity), or want (of desire), or shortcoming and that everything has a beginning in time and space.
 But they counter that God 'lives, or dwells in eternity' (Is.
 57. 15), not realizing that it means that God transcends time and space.
 The New Testament states that

 God dwells in an unapproachable light.